Read one student’s award winning essay about her time in Tanzania with us.

 Join us on the safari of a lifetime, trek deep into the Yaeda Valley, travel back in time 10,000 years with the Hadza hunter-gatherers, view the incredible ecosystem at the Ngongoro Crater, and visit Lake Manyara National Park.

-Discover how to affect real and lasting change in The Road Less Traveled summer volunteer program for teenagers.
-Click on the Description tab below.
+Keep scrolling to discover how to affect real and lasting change in The Road Less Traveled summer volunteer program for teenagers!

 Kilimanjaro, the tallest free-standing mountain in the world, rises in breathtaking isolation from the surrounding coastal scrubland of East Africa.